Chapter Twenty One

 Being sat down, I was out of view from the main windows which aided me in keeping out of sight from the dead.
 Though the sound confused me and I stopped all movement for a moment to listen.

 Quickly, I mapped in my head the possibly ways out of the small café and tried to work out a way that would leave me hidden from the man's view.
 My breathing began harsh as my heart pounded and fear welled up within me.
-It was the sound of his voice that cut into my thoughts.
+Just when I was about to make a run for the kitchen, the sound of his voice stopped me dead.

 "Ruby?"
 His voice was muffled through the glass, but I could hear him clearly even so.
+I closed my eyes tightly, willing him just to go away.
 "Ruby, I know you're in there."
 Fuck.
 "Can you let me in?
 It's looking pretty nasty out here."
 I held a hand over my mouth to muffle any sounds I made.
 Pretty stupid really, but I couldn't deny that I was terrified.
 "I ain't gonna hurt you."
 I closed my eyes tightly, trying to block him out.
 "Please, it's just me.
 I promise I won't hurt you, I just want to talk."
 Talk?!

 "Leave me the fuck alone!"
 I couldn't help it and regretted it immediately when I screamed the words at him.
+I banged my head against the counter and Toby cocked his head in my direction.
 There was a pause before Laurent spoke again.

 "Ruby, come on.
 I just want to talk to you, nothing else I swear!"
 There was something in me that trusted him and I felt the feeling get bigger.
 Don't let him in, I begged myself.